-In vs 34 the Eunuch asks: “Of whom speaketh the prophet this? of himself, or of some other man?”
+In v.
+34, the eunuch asks: “Of whom speaketh the prophet this? of himself, or of some other man?”
 Philip then explains to him that it is Jesus.
 There is no question this is a Messianic Prophecy of Jesus Christ.
-It is also quite clear that in this Mormon Scripture, Doctrine and Covenants 135:4, the Mormon Church is comparing Joseph’s death to Jesus’ death.
-This comparison is so blasphemous it defies any and all possible explanations that can be promoted by this modern day cult!
+It is also quite clear that in this Mormon Scripture, Doctrine and Covenants 135:4, the Mormon Church is comparing [supposedly showing similarities] Joseph’s death to Jesus’ death.
+This comparison is so blasphemous it defies any and all possible explanations that can be promoted by this modern-day cult!

 Let us clearly dispel this blasphemous comparison by looking at Jesus vs. Joseph:

 - Jesus was crucified saying: “My God, my God, why hast thou forsaken me?” as He took upon Himself the sins of the world.